 - The member is not to be balance billed.

-When the member has no financial responsibility for the denied service, the denial notice issued to any contracted care provider of service must clearly state that the member is not to be billed for the denied or adjusted charges.
-In addition, the contracted care provider notifies member of their right to dispute the decision or discuss it with a care provider reviewer.
+When the member has no financial responsibility for the denied service, the denial notice issued to any contracted care provider of service must clearly state the member is not billed for the denied or adjusted charges.
+In addition, the contracted care provider notifies the member of their right to dispute the decision or discuss it with a care provider reviewer.

-Refer to the official CMS website for additional rules and instructions on timely filing limitations.
+For Commercial claims, refer to the applicable official state- specific website for additional rules and instructions on timely filing limitations.

-Delegated entities must have a clearly identifiable date stamp used for the receipt of all paper claims.
-Electronic claims date stamps must follow federal standards.
+Delegated entities must have a clearly identifiable date stamp for all paper claims they receive.
+Electronic claims date stamps must follow federal and/or state standards.